There are mainly two types of drying technologies :

 - Desiccant dehumidifiers are not as efficient as a refrigerated dehumidifier in temperature above 60◦F .at warmer environments refrigerated dehumidifier more effective and energy effective.

-- Desiccant dehumidifiers consumer more energy compared to the refrigerated dehumidifier.
+- Desiccant dehumidifiers consume more energy compared to the refrigerated dehumidifier.
 Mainly because of the warming of the regenerated air.

 - Desiccant dehumidifiers are more expensive.